 Blogger Imran H Sarker and medical sources confirmed Dipan's death to DW journalist Arafatul Islam.

 Dipan owned Jagriti Prokashoni Publishers based at Aziz Supermarket, a hub for alternative publishers in Dhaka.
 He published the book, "The Philosophy of Disbelief," by slain blogger Avijit Roy, a winner of DW's 2015 Bobs award for online activism.

-outside a book fair on the Dhaka University campus in February.
+Roy was hacked to death outside a book fair on the Dhaka University campus in February.

 Britain's High Commissioner to Bangladesh, Robert Gibson, condemned the attack on Twitter.